MarinaTukalo/TechBlog_Angular/README.md

 <ul>
   <li>Landing page contains blogposts which are dynamically coming from the topics.ts</li>
   <li>"About us" has static content</li>
-  <li>"Contact" page displayes information about location using google map (for now picture), contact form with validation.</li>
+  <li>"Contact" page displays information about location using google map (for now picture), contact form with validation.</li>
 </ul>

 The project is fully responsive, has social media icons and its own favicon.ico.